lucasSaavedra123/lucasSaavedra123.github.io/_pages/home.md

 ### About me

-I am a Computer Engineer graduated from Universidad Católica Argentina (UCA), currently working in the field of biology in Laboratory of Molecular Neurobiology (Prof. F. Barrantes, head), BIOMED UCA-CONICET.
-My work involves applying various techniques, including traditional methods and especially Deep Learning, for the analysis of the structure and dynamics of the acetylcholine neurotransmitter receptor (nAChR).
+I am a Computer Engineer graduated from Universidad Católica Argentina (UCA), currently working in the field of neurobiology in Laboratory of Molecular Neurobiology (Prof. F. Barrantes, head), BIOMED UCA-CONICET.
+My work involves applying various techniques, including traditional methods and especially Deep Learning, for the analysis of the structure and dynamics of the acetylcholine neurotransmitter receptor (nAChR) on non-neuronal cells.
 Receptor's movement and positions is obtained through super-resolution microscopy methods like STORM and STED.
+Also, I have worked with MINFLUX data.